Fresh, seasonal, pesticide and chemical-free vegetables and fruits area available for CSA members each week from May through October.

 I already know I want to join - how do I do that?

-We have a several years long waiting list.
-To get on the list, send email to email@example.com.
+We have a long waiting list.
+To get on the list, send an email to Eliza at email@example.com.

 What is a CSA?